Koxinga: Concubine

 In 1661, during the Siege of Fort Zeelandia, Koxinga executed Dutch missionary Antonius Hambroek and took his teenage daughter as a concubine.
-Other Dutch women were sold to Chinese soldiers to become their "wives".
-In 1684 some of these Dutch wives were still captives of the Chinese.
+Other Dutch (or part Dutch) women were sold to Chinese soldiers to become their "wives".
+In 1684 some of these women were still captives of the Chinese.

 Personality

-Koxinga, importantly, was mentally unstable, known to have a vicious temper and tendency towards ordering executions.
+Koxinga was reputed to be mentally unstable: to have a vicious temper and a tendency towards ordering executions.
 While this might be explained by the trauma of his family being killed by the Qing army and his mother's reported suicide (in order to prevent capture by the Qing), it was also speculated that he suffered from syphilis, a suspicion held by a Dutch doctor, Christian Beyer, who treated him.